 Users can be imported in a bulk, as well as removed.
 If you’d like to import a list of users or remove all users from your app, contact us at email@example.com.

-This tab reveals some additional options that enable you to control the registration process.
+When you switch to General tab, you’ll find some additional options that enable you to control the registration process.

 Select authentication providers

-Here you can choose how your app users will register and login to the app.
+Here you can choose how your app users will register and log in to the app.
 You can have one or more authentication options enabled.
-When the Facebook Login option is enabled, you will need to enable Apple Sign-in as well – Apple’s requirement.
+When the Facebook Login option is enabled, you will need to enable Apple Sign-in as well (Apple’s requirement).

-For Facebook Login to work, you will need to complete the steps from the following articles
+For Facebook login to work, you will need to complete the steps from the following articles:

 Protected screens & Groups

 The main purpose of these tabs is to control the access to your app’s content.
 There are three options:

 If you would like your content to be locked and to force your app users to register first in order to see it, enable Make all screens private.